dapperlabs/dapper-supported-transactions/create-listing/README.md

 This transcation can be used to place and NFT for sale on a marketplace such that a specified percentage of the proceeds of the sale go to the dapp as a royalty.

+Important note: Sales proceeds recipient and royalty recipients need to be either the dapp's merchant address (shared by the Dapper team with the dapp project team) or an end-user Dapper Wallet account address.

 ## Transaction Arguments

 `saleItemID: UInt64` specifies the ID of the NFT that will be put up for sale.